Tarun Chatterjee

 Tarun Chatterjee (14 January 1945 – 8 July 2023) was an Indian judge.
 He served as a justice of the Supreme Court of India and chairman of the Uttar Pradesh Human Rights Commission.

 Early life

 Chatterjee was the son of Purshottam Chatterjee, a former judge of the Calcutta High Court.
-His great-grandfather Digambar Chatterjee was also a judge of the Calcutta High Court in British India.
+His grandfather Digambar Chatterjee was also a judge of the Calcutta High Court in British India.
 Chatterjee married Kumkum Chatterjee.
 Their son Aniruddha Chatterjee is a practicing advocate of Calcutta High Court.

 Career

 Chatterjee obtained a Bachelor of Science, Bachelor of Laws, and enrolled as an advocate in 1970.
 He started practice in the Calcutta High Court in Civil, Criminal and Constitutional matters.
 He became the permanent judge in the same high court on 6 August 1990.
 In 2003 he was appointed chief justice of the Allahabad High Court.
 Chatterjee was elevated to the post of judge of the Supreme Court of India on 27 August 2004.
 He retired on 14 January 2010.
 After retirement he became chairman of the Uttar Pradesh Human Rights Commission.